Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-My first experience with corn casserole was from childhood.
-I can remember being a little girl and smelling corn casserole throughout the whole house.
-I waited in anticipation to get a warm gooey pile of yummy casserole on my plate for dinner.
+My first experience with corn casserole was as a child.
+I can remember being a little girl and smelling the cooking casserole throughout the whole house.
+I waited in anticipation to get a warm and gooey pile of yummy casserole on my plate for dinner.

 There are so many variations to this dish.
-Some people choose to use Jiffy Cornbread mix in place of all of the dry ingredients, some would prefer to use 2 cans of whole corn rather than cream-style corn, I've even heard of tons of different recipes that used yogurt or milk in place of sour cream and whipping cream.
+For example, some people choose to use Jiffy Cornbread mix in place of the dry ingredients and others would prefer to use two cans of whole corn rather than cream-style corn.
+I've even heard of recipes that use yogurt or milk in place of sour cream and whipping cream.

 Many choose to make their cornbread without sugar, some like to add peppers, tomatoes, chilies, or other vegetables, and others like their corn casserole more wet or more dry.
 How you choose to make it is perfectly fine!